 The Statement of Fiduciary Net Position and the Statement of Changes in Fiduciary Net Position report information about CCCERA's activities.
-These statements include all assets and liabilities, using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
+These statements include all assets and liabilities, using the accrual basis of accounting, which is similar to the accounting used by most privatesector companies.
 All of the current year's revenues and expenses are recognized when they are earned and incurred, regardless of when cash is received or paid.
 All investment purchases and sales are reported as of the trade date, not the settlement date.
 Investments are reported at current fair value.
 Both realized and unrealized investment gains and losses are recognized.
 Each component of capital assets is depreciated over its useful life.

 These two statements report CCCERA's net position restricted for benefits and is one way to measure the pension plan's financial position.
 Over time, increases and decreases in CCCERA's net position are indicators of whether its financial position is improving or deteriorating.
 Other factors, such as market conditions, should be considered in measuring CCCERA's overall financial position.
-The decrease in CCCERA's fiduciary net position for the year ended December 31, 2018, was 2.9%.
-This decrease is due primarily to negative investment returns, although employer and member contributions received were higher than last year.
-CCCERA's total portfolio return was -2.7%, net of investment manager fees, for the year ending December 31, 2018.
-CCCERA's Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position appear on pages 32 and 33.
+The increase in CCCERA's fiduciary net position for the year ended December 31, 2019, was 13.6%.
+This increase is due primarily to positive investment returns generated as well as contributions received.
+CCCERA's total portfolio return was 14.6%, net of investment manager fees, for the year ending December 31, 2019.
+CCCERA's Statement of Fiduciary Net Position and Statement of Changes in Fiduciary Net Position appear on pages 34 and 35.

 Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
 The notes provide detailed discussion of key policies, programs, and activities that occurred during the year.
 Asset allocation, the long-term expected rate of return, discount rate, key actuarial assumptions, and the Schedule of Net Pension Liability based on GASB 67 and GASB 74 for OPEB are also included in this section.
-Notes to the Financial Statements appear on pages 34 through 61.
+Notes to the Financial Statements appear on pages 36 through 67.

 Required Supplementary Information follows the notes and includes several additional GASB 67 schedules.
-The Schedule of Net Pension Liability in the notes section, together with the Schedule of Changes in Net Pension Liability and Related Ratios, provides an up-to-date financial indication of the extent to which the total pension liability is covered by the fiduciary net position of the pension plan.
+The Net Pension Liability schedule in the notes section, together with the Schedule of Changes in Net Pension Liability and Related Ratios, provides an up-to-date financial indication of the extent to which the total pension liability is covered by the fiduciary net position of the pension plan.
 This information will improve the financial statements users' ability to compare the total pension liability for similar types of pension plans.
 Please note that liabilities on these schedules are calculated solely for financial reporting purposes and are not intended to provide information about the funding of CCCERA's benefits.

 Another additional schedule, the Schedule of Employer Contributions, helps the reader determine if plan sponsors are meeting the actuarially determined contributions over a period of time.
 The Schedule of Investment Returns includes a money-weighted return performance calculation which is net of investment expenses.
-These schedules, as well as Notes to the Required Supplementary Information, appear on pages 65 and 66.
+These schedules, as well as Notes to the Required Supplementary Information, appear on pages 70 through 72.

-The Schedule of Funding Progress for funding purposes is presented in the Actuarial section on page 87.
+The Schedule of Funding Progress for funding purposes is presented in the Actuarial section on page 95.

 Other Supplementary Information includes the Schedule of Administrative Expenses, Schedule of Investment Expenses, and Schedule of Payments to Consultants.
-It appears on pages 67 through 69.
+It appears on pages 76 through 78.